-Before we dive into the topic, let’s talk about the country first in case you’re unfamiliar with the place.
+Before we dive into teaching in Hong Kong, let’s talk about the country first in case you’re unfamiliar with the place.
 It is a Special Administrative Region of China and is one of the top financial centers in Asia.
+It’s quite similar in terms to teaching English in Shanghai.

 Hong Kong has more to offer to visitors who may want to explore this former British colony.
 Some of the places they may want to visit are Victoria Peak, the Man Mo Temple, the Tian Tan Buddha or the Big Buddha, and Hong Kong Disneyland.